When Risk Is Harm

 Harm at the Moment of Decision

-This is the promised radicalization of the harm concept — the upgrade that What Counts as Harm announced and deferred.
-The definition given there — non-consensual degradation of an agent’s capacity to pursue its valued goals — is not discarded; it survives as the special case where the degraded futures have already collapsed into the present.
+This is the promised extension of the harm concept — the upgrade that What Counts as Harm announced and deferred.
+The definition given there — material degradation of an agent’s capacity or viable options — is not discarded.
 What changes is the moment of evaluation.
-The mature definition looks forward: harm is the reduction of another agent’s viable futures, and that reduction can be deterministic — you break their arm — or probabilistic — you raise their chance of death from two percent to eight.
-The structural impact is identical.
-In both cases you have degraded their future option space; the only difference is whether the degradation has finished happening.
+A setback can be realized — you break an arm — or prospective — you wrongfully raise a person’s chance of death from two percent to eight.
+These are related but not identical impacts: one is an injury, the other an exposure.
+Both can degrade the agent’s position, and their different magnitudes and remedies must remain visible.

 Ambient and Imposed Risk